RNH-Ts/RNH-Ts.github.io/Project3.md

 Missing values were handled selectively based on their analytical relevance.
 Records with missing timestamps, particularly in arrival-related fields, were removed when they prevented meaningful delay calculations.
 Other fields, such as delay causes, were retained despite being largely incomplete (approximately 80% missing), as they may still provide limited contextual value.

 Data types were carefully reviewed and corrected, including date, time, and numeric fields.
-Several conditional columns were created to support later analysis, including **Valid Arrivals**, **Delay Change (min)**, and binary indicators for **Punctuality (Arrival and Departure)**.
+Several conditional columns were created to support later analysis, including Valid Arrivals, Delay Change (min), and binary indicators for Punctuality (Arrival and Departure).

 ---

 ## Data Modeling

-The dataset was structured into a **Star Schema**, consisting of one fact table (train delay events) and two dimension tables (Calendar and Location).
+The dataset was structured into a Star Schema, consisting of one fact table (train delay events) and two dimension tables (Calendar and Location).

 A dedicated calendar table was created using DAX to enable time-based analysis across days of the week and time-of-day segments.
 During this process, an issue was identified where datetime values were incorrectly used in relationships, requiring adjustments to ensure proper alignment between date and time granularity.